 Household Hazardous Waste

-Household hazardous waste should be brought to the Household Hazardous Waste (HHW) Depot, located in the residential drop-off at the Robin Hood Bay Waste Management Facility (340 East White Hills Road).
+Bring your household hazardous waste to the Household Hazardous Waste Depot, located in the residential drop-off at the Robin Hood Bay Waste Management Facility (340 East White Hills Road).
 Learn more.

 Backyard Compost Bins

-Composting can reduce your household waste significantly, since 30% of household waste is organic.
-By composting in our own backyard, we create a natural environment where decomposer organisms such as bacteria, insects, worms and fungi can break down organic waste and convert it into nutrient-rich compost.
+Since 30% of household waste is organic, composting significantly reduces your household waste.
+By composting in our own backyard, we create a natural environment where decomposer organisms, such as bacteria, insects, worms and fungi can break down organic waste and convert it into nutrient-rich compost.
 Learn more.

 Newfoundland & Labrador Paint Recycling Program